Kmaina32/Ubuntu-Academy-/src/README.md

 - **Project Galleries:** For project-based courses, students can submit their work to a public gallery, creating a showcase of practical skills.
 - **Learning Goals:** Set and track personal learning goals directly from the dashboard to stay motivated.

+### Organization Portal (B2B)
+- **Dedicated Dashboard:** A private portal for organizations to manage their team's learning and development.
+- **Member Management:** Invite employees to join the platform and manage their access.
+- **Bulk Course Enrollment:** Assign courses to individuals or entire teams with ease.
+- **Progress Tracking:** Monitor team-wide and individual learner progress with detailed analytics and reports.
+- **Centralized Billing:** Manage the organization's subscription and view billing history.

 ### Admin Experience
 - **Secure Admin Dashboard:** A protected section of the site accessible only to a designated administrator, with a dedicated sidebar for easy navigation.
 - **Full Course Management (CRUD):** Create, read, update, and delete courses in the catalog.